nrfconnect/sdk-nrf/samples/cellular/udp/README.rst

    before the device enters PSM.

 PSM and eDRX timers are set with binary strings that signify a time duration in seconds.
-For a conversion chart of these timer values, see the `Power saving mode setting`_ section in the nRF9160 AT Commands Reference Guide or the same section in the `nRF91x1 AT Commands Reference Guide`_ depending on the SiP you are using.
+For a conversion chart of these timer values, see the `Power saving mode setting`_ section in the nRF9160 AT Commands Reference Guide or the `same section <nRF91x1 Power saving mode setting_>`_ in the nRF91x1 AT Commands Reference Guide, depending on the SiP you are using.

 .. note::
    The availability of power saving features or timers is entirely dependent on the cellular network.